-During 2010, the Commission continued to review, on request, local comprehensive, neighborhood, and public facility plans and cooperative boundary agreements, evaluating their conformity with adopted regional plans in each case.
-The Commission also completed work on the Kenosha County multi-jurisdictional comprehensive plan and plans for the Towns of Farmington, Salem, and Wheatland, and completed publication work on a plan report for each of the plans.
-Publication work was also completed on the multi-jurisdictional comprehensive plans for Racine and Walworth Counties.
-The Commission initiated work on a major amendment to the Washington County comprehensive plan to incorporate local comprehensive plans adopted or amended after the County plan was adopted in 2008 (see Project 520-1000).
+During 2011, the Commission continued to review, on request, local comprehensive, neighborhood, and public facility plans and cooperative boundary agreements, evaluating their conformity with adopted regional plans in each case.
+The Commission completed work on a draft amendment to the Washington County comprehensive plan to incorporate local comprehensive plans adopted or amended after the County plan was adopted in 2008 (see Project 520-1000).

 Commission staff initiated work on updating County farmland preservation plans in 2010.
 The Wisconsin Legislature enacted comprehensive changes to the Wisconsin Farmland Preservation Program in 2009.
-As a result, six of the seven counties in the Region (all counties except Milwaukee County) are required to update their farmland preservation plans by December 31, 2011.
+As a result, six of the seven counties in the Region (all counties except Milwaukee County) are required to update their farmland preservation plans.
+Updated plans must be adopted by December 31, 2011, unless the State grants an extension.
 These plan updates will fulfill a key recommendation of the regional land use plan that counties update their farmland preservation plans, identifying prime agricultural lands as part of those plan updates.
-Ozaukee and Racine Counties have requested that SEWRPC take the lead role in preparing their farmland preservation plans.
-Washington and Waukesha Counties have requested that SEWRPC staff serve on the advisory committee formed to oversee development of their farmland preservation plans.
-Staff in Kenosha and Walworth Counties will take the lead in developing plans for those Counties, and will request data from SEWRPC as needed.
-During 2010, Commission staff initiated work on the Ozaukee County Farmland Preservation plan, provided review comments and attended advisory committee meetings for the update of the Washington County Farmland Preservation Plans, and provided digital mapping data and assistance in developing a work plan for updating the Walworth County plan.
+During 2010, work was initiated on the Ozaukee County plan, with SEWRPC in the lead staff role.
+SEWRPC staff also served on the advisory committees formed to oversee development of farmland preservation plans in Washington and Waukesha Counties, and provided data and comments to assist County staff with the plans.
+SEWRPC staff also provided data and other assistance to staff from Kenosha and Walworth Counties upon request to assist in the development of their plans.
+Work on the Racine County plan will be initiated in 2012.

-Commission staff also initiated work on an update of the City of Brookfield park and open space plan.
-The plan update is expected to be completed in 2011.
+Commission staff completed work on an update of the City of Brookfield park and open space plan in 2011, and initiated work on an update of the City of Racine park and open space plan.
+Work on the City of Racine plan was substantially completed in 2011.